articleIcon-icon

 While retirement plans aren’t a federal requirement, two-thirds of US workers have access to one.

 Offering more equity can help workers diversify their retirement savings.
-Think about introducing Employee Stock Ownership Plans which give your team a stake in your company.
+Think about introducing Employee Stock Ownership Plans that give your team a stake in your company.

 Voluntary benefits

-How to prepare for a successful open enrollment
+How to prepare for employee benefits open enrollment

 Allocate a generous amount of time